pkrzekotowski/ai-photo-description/README.md

 ## Contributing

+We welcome contributions!
+Please follow these steps:

+1. Check existing issues or create a new one to discuss your proposed changes
-1. Fork the repository
+2. Fork the repository
-2. Create a feature branch
+3. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch
+5. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request
+6. Open a Pull Request

+### Code of Conduct

+- Be respectful and inclusive
+- Follow the existing code style
+- Write clear commit messages
+- Add tests for new features
+- Update documentation as needed

 ## License